t-data-h/tdh-gcp/README.md

 * tdh-remote-format.sh:

-  The GCP instance scripts already format attached drives at create, however for situations where the instances are not created by those scripts (like non-GCP hosts), this script will format and mount a sequential set of attached storage via ssh.
+  The GCP instance scripts format attached drives at create, however for situations where the instances are not created by those scripts (like non-GCP hosts), this script will format and mount a sequential set of attached storage via ssh.
 This makes use of the format support script.

-* tdh-ssh-provision.sh:
+* ssh-hostkey-provision.sh:

   Script for remotely configuring a cluster of hosts for passwordless login via a master host.